 She managed to slow her forward momentum enough to (barely) avoid crashing into me.
 She didn't have to ask – I gave her a very brief update on what had happened, enough to make it clear that if this had been an accident it had been a very odd one.
 Then she bent over to look at the corpse.

 When I had first seen the body, I had moved quickly to check for signs of life.
 When it became obvious that I wasn't finding any, most of the onlookers had turned their attention back to the fire across the street.
-The few who were now watching the (moderately) famous detective were distracted by a crash from across the street as the second floor of the Town Hall fell in, smoke and sparks and debris going in all directions.
-One of the two trees on the lawn in front of the burning building was on fire now, too.
+The few who were now watching the (moderately) famous detective were distracted by a crash from across the street as the second floor of the Town Hall caved in, smoke and sparks and debris going in all directions.

 I had expected the noise and had been prepared, but my employer's attention had been on the corpse, so she jumped.
 Unexpected loud noises had that effect on both of us, because of our experiences overseas.